Skip to content

 How it works

 The annual figure is hourly pay multiplied by hours per week and then by weeks per year.
-From there, monthly pay is just the annual divided by twelve.
+From there, monthly pay is simply the annual divided by twelve.

 This is a gross (pre-tax) estimate.
-Real take-home pay depends on income tax, payroll deductions, retirement contributions, and benefits, all of which vary by country and employer.
+Real take-home pay depends on income tax, social-security or national-insurance contributions, retirement contributions, health-insurance premiums, and any other deductions on your payslip.
+Those vary by country, state or province, and employer — sometimes by a lot.

 Common mistakes